botspot-org/bot.wordpress/README.md

 ## Credits

-Developed by the BotDot Team
+Developed by the BotSpot Team